rytina/medium-blogposts/Copilot Workspace.md

 Honey blocks: 0.0625 🍯
 ```

 In case you wonder, the emojis are from the experimental 'Use emoji in topic and explorations' feature, which you can enable in the top toolbar.
 The AI clarified the distinction between full and partial blocks by their height but made some mistakes for partial blocks.

-The correct values are (source: https://github.com/PrismarineJS/minecraft-data/blob/master/data/pc/1.15/blockCollisionShapes.json):
+Using Minecraft’s [collision data](https://github.com/PrismarineJS/minecraft-data/blob/master/data/pc/1.15/blockCollisionShapes.json), I verified corrected heights:

 ```
 Soul sand: 0.875